Angela-Nkrumah/Angela-Nkrumah/E-commerce and Sales Trend Analysis.md

 ## Project Overview

 This report is designed to investigate and understand the trends and patterns in a Uk based e-commerce retail shop by analyzing it's sales trend over a period of time as well as it's customers behaviours.
 The retail business develops an in-depth knowledge about which location needs more attention to boost sales as well as which products need more attention in other to increase yearly and seasonal sales.
-A 3 page report and a dashboard to summarize and give a quick view of the entire report was created.
+A 3 page report to analyze sales trend, customer analysis purchasing product analysis and a dashboard to summarize and give a quick view of the entire report was created.
 Link to report: https://drive.google.com/file/d/1wspQ-Oplk1X5ubJi1p2zhiFAb9SCaP8a/view?usp=sharing